India's Biological E. to begin Phase III trial of vaccine, production from August

-The company has developed the vaccine with Baylor College of Medicine in Houston and Dynavax Technologies Corp (DVAX.O).
-Late last month it received approval from India's drug regulator to conduct a Phase III clinical trial, which Managing Director Mahima Datla said would begin soon.
+The company has developed the vaccine with Baylor College of Medicine in Houston and Dynavax Technologies Corp.
+Late last month it received approval from India’s drug regulator to conduct a Phase III clinical trial, which Managing Director Mahima Datla said would begin soon.

 Government officials have said the vaccine, which uses the recombinant-protein technology in which a harmless agent is used to stimulate an immune response in cells, could be rolled out in the country from August.